ellatomlinson/Plotline/README.md

 ##

 <p align="center">
-PlotLine is a minimalist web app designed to help you track and explore your reading habits!
+Plotline is a minimalist web app designed to help you track and explore your reading habits!
 </p>

 <p align="center">